Skip to main content

 Active Projects Supported by Urban@UW’s Urban Environmental Justice Initiative

 • Living Landscapes Incubator – a collaborative effort to support pilot initiatives, projects, or programs focused on the understanding and/or design of livable, sustainable cities.
-Urban@UW folks are co-PIs in this effort.
-The projects funded by LLI include the following, which will be completing in spring/summer 2022:
+Urban@UW folks are co-PIs in this effort

 • Nehemiah Initiative – a faith-based community development initiative.
 Its mission is to empower the African American community in the Seattle region and beyond to support the retention of historically Black institutions by advocating for development of real property assets owned by those historically Black institutions.
 Urban@UW supports this project through funding of student research.